 Customer experience is vital to the bottom line of your business.
 The higher the satisfaction, the more growth and revenue you can achieve.
 Therefore, ensuring your products/services are meeting – or better yet, exceeding – your current customer’s expectations is a great way to improve your customer experience.

-This blog covers some interesting statistics to help cement why you should make your New Year’s resolution to survey your customer satisfaction.
+This blog covers some interesting statistics to help cement why you should survey your customers to discover their level of satisfaction.

 When does the customer journey start?